 Students who choose this option are only required to earn 18 credits.
-The core credits (Mmath, Llanguage Aarts, Ssocial Ssciences, and Sscience) are the same as the standard diploma types.
-These students pursuing the ACCEL diploma option do not have to earn a Pphysical Eeducation credit, the online course credit is not required, and only 3 elective credits are needed instead of 8 elective credits.
+The core credits (math, language arts, social sciences, and science) are the same as the standard diploma types.
+These students pursuing the ACCEL diploma option do not have to earn a physical education credit, the online course credit is not required, and only 3 elective credits are needed instead of 8 elective credits.
 All other requirements are still in effect.